pdimens/harpy/snakemake.md

 the `.snakemake/` folder in your project directory.
 That folder contains all sorts of things necessary for Snakemake to do its magic.
-However, as a convenience, Harpy workflows will also create a copy of the Snakemake workflow log (all those things that print on screen when Harpy is running) in a workflow's output directory.
+However, as a convenience, Harpy workflows will also create a copy of the Snakemake workflow log (all those things that print on screen when snakemake is running) in a workflow's output directory.
 These logs are found in `OUTDIR/logs/snakemake` and are named `workflow.X.DATE.log`, where `workflow` is the harpy workflow (qc, sv_naibr, etc.), `X` is the attempt number (given by `X`, e.g. `4`), and `DATE` is given as `MONTH_DAY_YEAR`.
-As an example, using the default settings of `harpy qc`, you will find a copy of your workflow's log in `QC/logs/snakemake/qc.1.5_13_2024.log`.
-The name of this log will **not** match the official log Snakemake creates in `.snakemake/logs`, but the contents will be identical.
-This naming convention exists to allow multiple runs in a single output directory, which usually happens because something went wrong.
+As an example, using the default settings of `harpy qc`, you will find your workflow's log in `QC/logs/snakemake/qc.1.5_13_2024.log.gz`.

+!!!ghost Design choices
+Snakemake prints **a lot** of text during runtime.
+For some workflows, the resulting log files could occupy >1 gigabyte of hard drive space 😱.
+For this reason, Harpy gzip compresses the log file and deletes the original Snakemake logfile that you would expect to find in `.snakemake/logs/`.
+!!!

 ## Adding Snakemake Parameters
 Harpy relies on Snakemake under the hood to handle file and job dependencies.